Case Study:

 3. User Experience & Engagement

-• Improved navigation clarity and content discoverability
+• Strengthened navigation clarity and content discoverability

 4. Publisher & Platform Visibility